Some thoughts on the benefit of showing vs telling.

 Eventually I'd be able to convince them to sit through a quick demo.
 The one I use is concurrent bank account transfers: it's a relatable problem, the algorithm is extremely simple, and the invariants are intuitive.
 I walk them through the syntax, set up a model, and show how TLC can find a concurrency bug (nonatomic guard clauses can overdraft an account) and a liveness bug (money can leak if the spec isn't declared fair).

-The demo works really, really well.
+really well.
 Almost everyone went straight from "who cares?" to "holy crap".
 People immediately start talking about problems they had at work and asking how TLA+ can help them with that.
-And it's not just conventional software engineers: I got questions about devops and deployments, data ETLs, security, workflow validation, etc. It's really amazing how excited people get once they see it actually run.
+And it's not just conventional software engineers: I got questions about devops and deployments, data ETLs, security, workflow validation, etc. It's really amazing how

 (Not that telling was entirely ineffective.
 Jay Parlar and I hosted a formal methods open sessions that got around 30 people.
 Everybody seemed to really enjoy that; Jay is much better at explaining w/o demos than I am.)